 So how have Martina and Paula found their way to specialty coffee in Valencia?
 As many stories nowadays in Spain, it started with the financial crisis.
 In 2012 their work place was affected by job cuts, which forced them to change and reinvent.
 They turned the negatives into positives with the decision to brave the economic downturn in their country and start a business of their own.
 It had to be about quality coffee, as it was something both were extremely passionate about and was lacking in Valencia.
 In the following years they met with and learned from influencers of Spain's specialty coffee scene, such as Miguel Lamora - two time winner of national Latte Art Championships and founder of Atmans Coffee in Barcelona.
 When practicing at home was not enough anymore, the eagerness to know more brought Martina and Paula all the way to the London Coffee Festival, where they tried all the coffee they could find.
 After years of preparation, the first beans were finally hitting the grinder in May 2015.

 At Retrogusto Coffeemates my taste buds travelled from Kenya and Ethiopia all the way to El Salvador in less than two weeks.
-In an attempt to enchant locals and visitors with new and exciting flavours, beans are rotated frequently.
+While Right Side Coffe Roasters are a regular in the first grinder, the girls have recently acquired a second grinder for guest roasters and have worked with Nomad from Barcelona, Five Elephant from Berlin and Hola Coffee from Madrid In an attempt to enchant locals and visitors with new and exciting flavours, beans are rotated frequently.
 Martina and Paula believe that every moment has its coffee, which is why their menu is your oyster.
 It holds all the favourites, whether you prefer milk based or pour-over.
 And when those hot Valencian summer days have you longing for something refreshing, cold drip and iced coffee tonic will cool you down.

 Mercat Central, Plaza Ciudad de Brujas s/n Palcos 169 y 170